huang1332/segment_anything_gui/README.md

 Press the s key to save the segmentation result (if a mask has been generated).

+Press + or - to zoom in or out of the window

 Mask selection mode:

 Press the w key to use the model for prediction and enter the mask selection mode.